-BJC Healthcare is now distributing COVID-19 vaccines to employees of BJC and Washington University School of Medicine who interact with patients.
+BJC Healthcare is now distributing COVID-19 vaccines to employees of BJC and Washington University School of Medicine and to the public.

 Vaccination volunteers needed

-- First-round vaccinations (beginning Jan.
-5): BJC Institute of Health at Washington University, Planning, Design and Construction offices, second floor.
+- BJC Institute of Health at Washington University, Planning, Design and Construction offices, second floor.

 Share your vaccination story!

 Share your vaccination experience on social media with the hashtag #WashUMyBestShot.

 Signs for social media are available in Box (sign-in required).

 Add a “COVID-19 Vaccinated!” frame to your Facebook profile photo